WasseemN/Homework_week_21/README.md

 ## **Optional: Extend the Crowdsale Contract by Using OpenZeppelin**

 This section illustrates the sucessfull completion of the optional challenge.
-Additional OpenZeppelin contracts have been inherited to the existing contract allowind additional functionality to the crowdsale - `CappedCrowdsale` to set a cap for the goal of ETH to be raised, `TimeCrowdsale` to set a time limit for when the crowdsale opens and closes and `RefundablePostDeliveryCrowdsale ` to refund investors if goal is not reached.
+Additional OpenZeppelin contracts have been inherited to the existing contract allowing additional functionality to the crowdsale - `CappedCrowdsale` to set a cap for the goal of ETH to be raised, `TimeCrowdsale` to set a time limit for when the crowdsale opens and closes and `RefundablePostDeliveryCrowdsale ` to refund investors if goal is not reached.

 ### Compiling Evidence